-In order to protect the St. Mary’s College of Maryland community, specific authorization for soliciting, selling, or collecting contributions must be obtained from the assistant dean of students for Student Activities and/or the associate dean of students/director of Residence Life, depending on the nature of the activity.
+In order to protect the St. Mary’s College of Maryland community, specific authorization for soliciting, selling, or collecting contributions must be obtained from the director of student activities and/or the director of Residence Life, depending on the nature of the activity.
 Requests should include a complete description of the proposed activity and must be signed by the individual or a representative of the organization.
 This policy applies to students and non-students who desire to sell merchandise, goods, services, food, and/or drink at any location on the St. Mary’s campus.

 - Commercial activity is any sale or offer of sale to secure a profit for an individual or group.
 Such activities generally will be prohibited unless necessary to St. Mary’s College of Maryland purposes.
-Persons seeking approval of a commercial activity on the grounds that it is necessary to St. Mary’s College of Maryland purposes will be required to furnish complete details of the proposed activity, including the extent of their financial interest to the assistant dean of students for Student Activities.
+Persons seeking approval of a commercial activity on the grounds that it is necessary to St. Mary’s College of Maryland purposes will be required to furnish complete details of the proposed activity, including the extent of their financial interest to the director of student activities.
 Student organizations can sponsor commercial sales on campus under the following guidelines:

-- Students wishing to engage services in their residence for personal care products (e.g. Mary Kay, Avon) for a specified guest list must obtain prior permission from the associate dean of students/director of Residence Life at least two weeks in advance.
+- Students wishing to engage services in their residence for personal care products (e.g. Mary Kay, Avon) for a specified guest list must obtain prior permission from the director of Residence Life at least two weeks in advance.

 - Non-commercial activity is defined as any sale or offer of sale to (1) secure funds for benefit of any non-profit organization, or (2) any non-profit sale.
-The assistant dean of students for Student Activities or designee must approve activities for the benefit of student organizations or charitable organizations.
-If the activity is proposed to take place in a residence (e.g. a canned food drive), the associate dean of students/director of Residence Life must also approve the activity.
+The director of student activities or designee must approve activities for the benefit of student organizations or charitable organizations.
+If the activity is proposed to take place in a residence (e.g. a canned food drive), the director of Residence Life must also approve the activity.
 Standards for considering a request may include one or more of the following:

-- Students offering a service (for example, Avon sales, bus ticket sales, or other sales activities) to members of the St. Mary’s community in order to provide funds for their own education must obtain permission from the assistant dean of students for Student Activities or designee.
+- Students offering a service (for example, Avon sales, bus ticket sales, or other sales activities) to members of the St. Mary’s community in order to provide funds for their own education must obtain permission from the director of student activities or designee.

-- The activity must not be disruptive and must be conducted only in areas and at times approved by assistant dean of students for Student Activities.
+- The activity must not be disruptive and must be conducted only in areas and at times approved by the director of student activities.
 Room-to-room solicitation in any building on campus is prohibited.

 - The activity must be conducted in an acceptable and business-like manner.
 All vendors are required to set up in the first floor lobby of the Campus Center or on the first floor patio of the Campus Center.